arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Deployment

-Now that we tested our implementation it's time to deploy our code!
-Since we don't have an instance of Composer running locally, we need to use Composer in the sandbox or development environment.
+Now that we tested our implementation, it's time to deploy our code!
+Since we don't have an instance of Composer running locally, we need to use Composer in the Sandbox or Development environment.

 # Deploy your code!